 It is a type of head and neck cancer and is often treated similarly to other head and neck cancers.

-Mouth cancer mostly happens after the age of 40 years, and the risk is more than twice as high in men as in women.
+Mouth cancer mostly happens after the age of 40, and the risk is more than twice as high in men as it is in women.

 Oral cancer can appear as a lesion or tumor anywhere in the mouth.

 In the early stages, there are often no signs or symptoms, but smokers and heavy drinkers should have regular checkups with the dentist, as they may identify early signs.

 - Patches on the lining of the mouth or tongue, usually red or red and white in color

 - Mouth ulcers or sores that do not heal

 - Swelling that persists for over 3 weeks